-network.interfaces.wirelesslan.device0.bgscan.simple.long_interval (default: 300 s) Interval between background scans (in seconds) if the actual signal level of the currently connected access point is better than signal_strength. find a potentially better network.

-(i) If parameter lock_initial is true, it is recommended to set bgscan.module to none.
+network.interfaces.wirelesslan.device0.bgscan.simple.long_interval (default: 300 s) Interval between background scans (in seconds) if the actual signal level of the currently connected access point is better than signal_strength. (i) If parameter lock_initial is true, it is recommended to set bgscan.module to none.